benmiller314/cdm2021spring/plans/lesson-02_.md

 **Writing to turn in:**

+* An open-book "quiz" on the grading contract
 * A post to the main course [issue queue]({{site.github.issues_url}}/1), introducing yourself to your classmates (and anyone else who stumbles upon it)